Follow Us:

 The honest answer is: From a skill perspective, it doesn’t matter.
 Period.

 Just looking at the skills of freshly certified Open Water Divers, both diving environments fulfill the same criteria.
-Courses always includes similar sets of skills and mask drills, octopus sharing, and buoyancy control, and the rest are usually identical.
+Courses always include similar sets of skills and mask drills, octopus sharing, and buoyancy control, and the rest are usually identical.

 So overall you can get certified wherever you like and not have any disadvantages from either option.